 Most of the movie rings true and Close’s performance is one of her very best.
 “Heights” starts off with a real flourish, with the actress holding court at a master class at Juilliard, dressing down two ambitious students who decide to do a modern, “Sopranos”-style take on their Shakespeare scene.

-The picture holds up well on television and should be added to your Netflix or Amazon lists if — like nearly everyone else — you missed it eight years ago.
+The picture holds up well on television and should be added to your Netflix or Amazon lists if — like nearly everyone else — you missed it 11 years ago.

-Terrio’s profile was raised earlier this year when he won the Oscar for best adapted screenplay for his work on Ben Affleck’s “Argo.”
+Terrio’s profile was raised four years ago when he won the Oscar for best adapted screenplay for his work on Ben Affleck’s “Argo.”